Gastric Sleeve

 • Any WLS puts you at higher than normal risk of developing gallstones and gallbladder disease.

 • Unlike the lap band, the amount of restriction is not adjustable.
-If you need a revision, it's another risky surgery.
+If you need a revision, it's another risky surgery but even if the patient becomes ill, the stomach can not be restored.

-• With any weight loss surgery, you may not maintain your weight loss unless you eat a healthy diet and exercise regularly.
+• With any weight loss surgery, you may not lose much weight unless you diet and exercise.
 That's why long term follow up is important.